ironic-anagrams/server/README.md

 **Fetch Entries**
 ----
-  Returns all entries that belong to one user
+  Returns all entries that belong to a user

 * **URL**